MoonPoet/xaprb-src/content/blog/you-guys.md

 - Guys is gendered in usage, no matter what the dictionary says.
 - Addressing a mixed-gender group as "guys" is not inclusive when spoken by a man, because of the inter-group power dynamics.
 - Because of those same dynamics, women can freely call each other "guys" without giving men license to use the same term in the same way or to complain about it.
+- As men, we don't get to tell women how they should feel.
+We should listen to how they *do* feel and respect it.
 - There are obvious and easy alternatives in common usage that are gender-neutral and inclusive, and men should use them.
 - Men who stop using this term aren't impoverished in the least; to the contrary, they enrich themselves and empower others.

-You can stop there if you want, but read on for more about these points below.
+You can stop there if you want, but please don't debate me about this article unless you've read the whole thing.
+There's lots more important food for thought about these points below.

 ### Is Guys Gender-Neutral?

 No. It simply is not gender-neutral.
+The dictionary is wrong.
-That's not how real people use it in the real world.
+Real people don't use it neutrally in the real world.

 Do you have sex with "guys" or "gals"?
 If women are "guys," are men "gals"?